-Accessing/Updating web pages on the Apache web server (charlotte)
+Accessing/Updating web pages on the Apache web server (wilbur)

 User Web Sites

 Individual Faculty, Staff, and Graduate Students with web sites on the ECN Apache server (wilbur) can update their web sites using either an ECN supported Windows or Unix (Solaris/Linux) computer.
-Web sites on the ECN Apache server are only available to Faculty, Staff, and Graduate Students who have requested a site be created.
+Web sites on the ECN Apache server are only available to Faculty and Staff who have requested a site be created.

 A personal web site hosted on the ECN Apache Server is accessible via the web at the following URL: